metamn/shopledge/_posts/2012-05-20-the-product-is-the-marketing.md

 Finally ...

-> If you are a company (is to) put the vast majority of your energy,
+> If you are a company put the vast majority of your energy,
 > attention and dollars into building a great product or service and
 > *put a smaller amount into shouting about it, marketing it.*
 > If I build a great product or service, my customers will tell each other.